Travel advice for coronavirus: Everything you need to know - Local News 8

 Delta Air Lines started using a fogging technique in February “with a highly effective, EPA-registered disinfectant” on flights arriving in the US from Asia.

-Fogging is being performed on all trans-Pacific flights arriving into the US, the airline said, and those procedures are being expanded to more inbound international flights with a focus on flights coming from places with reported coronavirus cases.
+Fogging is being performed on all trans-Pacific flights arriving into the US, the airline said, and those procedures are being expanded.

 While disinfecting is helpful, frequent hand washing is among a traveler’s best defenses, infectious disease experts say.